-A maximum of one (1) two (2) trailer homes may be located on any parcel of land in the Residential II, Residential II, Residential II, Residential II, Residential II, Residential II, Provided the following conditions and limitations are met:
+A maximum of one (1) trailer home may be located on any parcel of land in the Residential I, Residential II, Recreational and Agricultural Districts without issuance of a land use permit, provided the following conditions and limitations are met:

-- 1. Each A trailer home shall: - A. Be maintained in a reasonable state of repair and in working condition. - B. Meet all applicable set back requirements. - C. Not be located in a public right-of-way. - D. Not be used for commercial or business purposes. - E. Not constitute a public or private nuisance. - F. Not be used for residential purposes for more than sixty (60) days in any calendar year. - G. Not be used as a permanent dwelling, and; - H. Meet Benzie-Leelanau District Health Department requirements for sanitary waste disposal and potable water supply. - 2.
+1. A trailer home shall:

+A. Be maintained in a reasonable state of repair and in working condition.

+- B. Meet all applicable set back requirements. - C. Not be located in a public right-of-way. - D. Not be used for commercial or business purposes. - E. Not constitute a public or private nuisance. - F. Not be used for residential purposes for more than sixty (60) days in any calendar year. - G. Not be used as a permanent dwelling, and; - H. Meet Benzie-Leelanau District Health Department requirements for sanitary waste disposal and potable water supply. - 2.
 No trailer home shall be located, parked, or stored for a total of more than sixty (60) days in any calendar year, on any parcel of land, on which no permanent dwelling exists, unless inside a barn, garage or other enclosed structure conforming to all requirements of the Ordinance. - 3.
-More than two (2) three (3) trailer homes on a parcel of land shall constitute a trailer park. - 4.
-The use of not more than one (1) three (3) trailer homes may be permitted on a single parcel of property for a period not to exceed fifteen (15) days in any calendar year with the prior permission of the Zoning Administrator.
+More than two (2) trailer homes on a parcel of land shall constitute a trailer park. - 4.
+The use of not more than one (1) trailer homes may be permitted on a single parcel of property for a period not to exceed fifteen (15) days in any calendar year with the prior permission of the Zoning Administrator.